jeffreykegler/hoonlint/misc/whitespace.md

 The running may either be joined or split.
 If split, the running
-should occur one vertical gap after the head, and should be indented one stop after the anchor column.
+should occur one vertical gap after the head, and its column location should be one stop more than the anchor column.
 If joined, the running should be tightly aligned.

-If vertical gap occurs between the head and the running, the inter-comment column is the column location of the running, and the pre-column is not defined.
+If vertical gap occurs between the head and the running, the inter-comment column is the anchor column, and the pre-column is the column location of the running.

-[ TODO: Recheck the 1-running description against the code. ]

 ## Runnings